Samsung Galaxy F42 5G

-The Samsung Galaxy F42 5G is Samsung Electronics' smartphone announced by Samsung Electronics.
-The phone has a triple-camera setup with a 64 MP main camera, a 6.6 inches FHD+ Infinity-V display, and a 5000 mAh Li-Po battery.
-It ships with Android 11.
+The Samsung Galaxy F42 5G is a mid-range smartphone manufactured, developed and designed by Samsung Electronics, it was announced on September 29, 2021, and released on October 3, 2021.
+The phone has a triple-camera setup with a 64 MP main camera as well as a 5 MP front facing camera, a 6.6 inches FHD+ Infinity-V display, and a 5000 mAh Li-Po battery.
+It ships with Android 11 and is upgradeable to Android 13.